LAB Open 2019 Info

 Results will be posted to the competition web site after the ceremony concludes.

 Scores will usually be put on the website within 24 hours of the results announcements.
 Feedback sheets will be posted on the website after the competition and competitors notified.
-We aim to do this as fast as we can - within a week if possible, but can take a few weeks if we have unexpected issues.
+We aim to do this as fast as we can - within a couple of weeks if possible, but can take a few weeks if we have unexpected issues.

 Fourpure Brewing Co